 What does a Kyrgyz glacier have to do with an IT consultancy?
-Not a lot, but it does highlight one of the fundamental keys of engagement in web design: to pique curiosity on landing on your site to encourage reading on, you've generally got a couple of seconds to do that before the visitor's attention span runs out and moves on to the next attention grabber.
+Not a lot, but it does highlight one of the fundamental keys of engagement in web design: to pique curiosity on landing on your site to encourage reading on, you've generally got a couple of seconds to do that before the visitor's attention span runs out and they move on to the next attention grabber.
 Mostly though, it's there because Kyrgyzstan has some of the best and most undeveloped hiking I've ever come across.
 If you have a chance, go!

-About me: I have 23 years of experience in IT across a wide range of industries and roles, mostly as a contractor and consultant, ultimately as head of IT for a leading international tourism company in New Zealand.
+About me: I have 23 years of experience in IT across a broad range of industries and roles, mostly as a contractor and consultant, ultimately as head of IT for a leading international tourism company in New Zealand.
 In between, I love to travel, hike and photograph (the three happily go together), as well as experiment with different cuisines from around the world.

 These days, you'll find me in the countryside close to Wellington.
-If you're an employer looking to fill a gap that you think I might be a good fit for, either for a project or more permanently, feel free to head over to my About page or contact me directly here.
+If you're an employer looking to fill a position in your team that you believe I'd be a good fit for, either on a project basis or on a more permanent basis, please visit my About page or contact me directly here.
 I have rights to work in Spain, the UK, New Zealand, and Australia, and would be happy to consider other locations as well.